vikejs/vike/readme.md

 `vite-plugin-ssr` gives you a similar experience than Nuxt/Next.js, but with Vite's wonderful DX, and as a do-one-thing-do-it-well tool: `vite-plugin-ssr` doesn't interfere with your stack and can be used with any tool you want.

 - **Do-One-Thing-Do-It-Well**.
-Only takes care of SSR and works with: other Vite plugins, any view framework (Vue 3, Vue 2, React, Svelte, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
+Only takes care of SSR and works with: other Vite plugins, any view framework (Vue 3, Vue 2, React, Svelte, Preact, ...), and any server framework (Express, Koa, Hapi, Fastify, ...).
 - **Render Control**.
 You control how your pages are rendered enabling you to easily and naturally integrate view tools such as Vuex and Redux.
 - **Routing**.
 Supports Filesystem Routing for basic needs, Route Strings for simple parameterized routes, Route Functions for full flexibility, and can be used with Vue Router or React Router for client-side dynamic nested routes.
 - **Pre-render / SSG / Static Websites**.
 Deploy your app to a static host by pre-rendering your pages.